01Anand/llm/README.md

 Windows: (Preview) Follow instructions on the Ollama website.
 Run your first model:
 Bash
-ollama run llama2
+ollama run llama3
-This will download and run the llama2 model.
+This will download and run the llama3 model.
 You can then interact with it in your terminal.
 Accessing Ollama within VS Code:
 Ollama runs as a service in the background.
 You can interact with it via the command line or through Python libraries.
-To use it in a python script, you will need to install its python library. <!-- end list -->
+To use it in a python script, you will need to install its python library.
 Bash
 pip install ollama